asmaamirkhan/DeepLearningNotes/9-SequenceModels/1-RNNs.md

 <img src="../res/GRU.png" width="600"  />

 ### 🎉 GRU Conclusion
-A solution to eliminate the vanishing gradient problem since the model is not washing out the new input every single time but keeps the relevant information and passes it down to the next time steps of the network
+A solution to eliminate the vanishing gradient problem since the model is not washing out the new input every single time but keeps the relevant information and passes it down to the next time steps of the network.

 ### 🤸‍♀️ Long Short-Term Memory